vsRushy/Development_Platformer/docs/index.md

 Improved playability by adding coins that the player needs to collect in order to get stronger and unlock the two main abilities.

 You can type your nickname on the start screen and you will see it in the game, while you are playing.

+## Notes

+You can access to the website by pressing our logo in the starting menu of the videogame.

 ## Credits